ei-su/InterfacingProject/README.md

 2^24: The Assembly implementation is slightly slower (by 1.4ms, about 4.6%).
 This could be due to additional overhead in the loop control or unoptimized memory access in the Assembly code.
 For mid-sized datasets, the C compiler generates efficient machine code that rivals handwritten Assembly in performance, especially with optimizations enabled.

-2^29: Observation: The Assembly implementation is significantly faster (by 15338ms, approximately 17.3%).
+2^29: The Assembly implementation is significantly faster (by 15338ms, approximately 17.3%).
 For large dataset sizes, Assembly performs better because it can be tailored to avoid unnecessary overhead, use registers effectively, and optimize memory access patterns.

 **Conclusion**